circleci/circleci-docs/jekyll/_cci2/ios-migrating-from-1-2.md

 ### Deployment via Workflows

-With the availability of Workflows in 2.0, it is best practice extracting all the commands related to the deployment of the app into its own job:
+With the availability of Workflows in 2.0, it is best practice to extract all the commands related to the deployment of the app into its own job:

 ```